nschan/nf-plotsv/README.md

 > plotsr_tracks needs to be a full path, e.g. something like "$PWD/tracks.txt" should work.

-> plotsr_colors need to be provided as hex or something, see nextflow.config
+> plotsr_colors need to be provided as hex, see nextflow.config

 ### Pairwise mode